Establishment of the Foundation (cont....)

 The founding trustees were David C Jones AM OBE (Chairman), James C Kelso and David G Vann OAM.
 The inaugural Trustees then invited Malcolm N Johns to be the fourth Trustee.

 Over time, there have been changes in the people serving as a Trustee.
 David Jones retired and David Vann became Chairman.
 David Neely and David Davis were appointed as Trustees.
 Russell Rolls was appointed as a Trustee.
 David Davis, Malcolm Johns and David Neely retired.
 David Vann retired as Chairman but remained a Trustee with Russell Rolls taking over as Chairman.
 Frank Carroll, Brian Crump and Eric Henderson were appointed as Trustees.
 David Vann retired as a Trustee.
-Jeanne Eve was appointed a Trustee.
+Jeanne Eve was appointed a Trustee, followed by Wallace Moorhouse.
+Clare Lukes appointed as a Trustee in 2023.

-The current Trustees are; Russell Rolls (Chairman), Frank Carroll, Brian Crump, Jeanne Eve, Eric Henderson and Wallace Morehouse.
+The current Trustees are; Brian Crump (Chairman), Frank Carroll, Russell Rolls, Jeanne Eve, Eric Henderson, Wallace Moorhouse and Clare Lukes

 The Trust Deed states: “The charitable objects of The Foundation are the advancement of the science and technology of mechanical engineering for public benefit and the advancement of education.”
 It went on to state that “The collection policy is to collect, document and exhibit any objects whatsoever illustrating or connected with the science of mechanical engineering and especially related to the work of Sir Henry Royce.”